 Currently, research work focuses on biodiversity, collecting data about species present, their distribution, density, behavious and habitats.
 The data is used to better manage the forests, support the local community and protect the species concerned.
 The research findings are incredibly important as the formulated conservation strategy will be key in helping to protect and conserve species before they are lost forever.

 Project Ala aims to increase and improve viable habitat for three nocturnal species of lemur in Sainte Luce littoral forest, through corridor reforestation coupled with strengthened local and regional capacity to support the conservation of lemurs and their nocturnal habitats.
 This new programme is important as the lemurs that live within Sainte Luce are endangered and endemic to south east Madagascar.

 Another exciting project is Project Rufus, which involves conducting collaborative research and local conservation awareness raising to enhance the longterm survival of Pteropus rufus, the Madagascan flying fox, and contribute to an international body of knowledge regarding their life cycle and behaviour.

-Volunteers also run regular environmental education classes for local children.
+Volunteers have the opportunity to run regular environmental education and English classes for local children.